Kids’ Toys – A Guide for the Bewildered

 Craft kits and art supplies encourage creativity.
 Popular creative toys include scarf making kits and art easels.
 Each craft kit will usually have all the supplies needed for the project and simple instructions.
 Art easels usually come with a storage area for paints, brushes, and chalk.

 Musical instruments and CDs are fun and educational.
+Local music teachers can help your children to learn these instruments.
 Music strengthens the math skills whether the child is blowing on a slide whistle or playing violin concertos.
 Children’s albums often have songs that teach a lesson and are full of catchy lines such as the title song on Raffi’s Bananaphone.

 Vehicle Toys and Diecast Toys